apjanke/so-you-wanna-code/course-outline-ideas.md

 * Pick a handle
   * This is your online nickname.
 You'll use it for your domain, and your account names on all these services.
+  * Choose wisely!
+You might be stuck with this for a long time.
 * Buy a domain
   * Run your domain name by Andrew before actually buying it.
 * Set up email on your domain